-HUM 202 - Art History and Appreciation 3 credits (PREREQUISITE: NONE)
+HUM 202 - Art History and Appreciation

 This course introduces students to the arts, especially painting, sculpture, and architecture, from antiquity to the present.
 Students will develop their own aesthetic and humanist values, understand the elements and principles of design, and appreciate the arts.
 Formerly listed as HUM 102.
 Cmc (F)